Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 TCU Stats and Trends

-- TCU has one win against the spread in eight games this year.
+- So far this year TCU has one win against the spread.

-- This year, the Horned Frogs are winless ATS when entering a game as an underdog of 6.5 points or more.
+- The Horned Frogs have yet to cover the spread this season when underdogs by 7 points or more.

-- TCU's games this year have gone over the point total four times in seven opportunities (57.1%).
+- TCU has gone over the point total in 57.1% of its opportunities this season (four times over seven games with a set point total).

 - TCU is 1-4 against the spread and 3-3 overall in games when it puts up more than 19.4 points.